Who We Are

 - Chief of Staff

 Board Meeting Notifications

-If you would like to attend any of these board meetings contact Denise Bowers, Executive Assistant, Administration Office of Bay Area Hospital at 541-269-8135 or by email at firstname.lastname@example.org to make your reservation to attend.
-Our meeting room has specific guidelines in place to allow for social distancing.
+The public is welcome to attend.
+Our meeting rooms have specific guidelines in place to allow for social distancing.
 Because of social distancing guidance, the number of attendees is limited, so please reserve your place by calling Bay Area Hospital Administration at 541-269-8135 and speak with Denise Bowers, Executive Assistant.

-Bay Area Hospital cares about your health and safety; masking and health screening will be required for in-person meetings.
+Bay Area Hospital cares about your health and safety; physical distancing and masking will be required for in-person meetings.
 Hand hygiene supplies will be available as you enter the meeting room.